SeaSharpe/RequirementAnalysis/User Stories.md

 As a Visitor, I can easily sign up for an account at various points in the website (ie. at entry, when clicking on "purchase game"...etc)

-As a Visitor, I can

 ### Member User Stories
 As a Member, I can do everything a user can do.

 As a Member, I can purchase and download games.

-As a Member, I can leave reveiws for games.
+As a Member, I can leave reviews for games.

+As a Member, I can submit ratings for games.

 As a Member, I can pay for games a number of ways; using my credit card or paypal, using someone else's credit card, redeeming a gift card (?) or making a payment directly from online banking (?)